FranciscoSR/Elementary-repo/README.md

  - pantheon-meta
  - USE="minimal" excludes elementary-apps (default +minimal)
  - bluetooth the section is not checked
- - switchboard-plug-locale the plugin is tied to the Ubuntu. ideally, it should be rewritten.
+ - switchboard-plug-notifications the plugin is tied to the Ubuntu. ideally, it should be rewritten.
 It's useless now
  - switchboard-plug-useraccounts a little unfinished. it is tied to the accountsservice with patches from Debian.
 But these patches are not yet in gentoo.

 (Dirli's cooment: below is written by someone else, left it, suddenly someone come in handy)